chuckyang123/tp/docs/UserGuide.md

 ### Adding a person: `add_student`

-Adds a person to the address book.
+Adds a person to the SoCTAssist.

 Format: `add_student n/NAME i/NUSNETID t/TELEGRAM g/GROUPID  [p/PHONE_NUMBER] [e/EMAIL]`

 <box type="tip" seamless>

 **Tip:** Phone and email are optional.
 You can omit either or both when adding a person.
-* For duplicate checking, NUSNET ID, Telegram handle, Phone Number and Email must be unique across all persons in the address book.
+* For duplicate checking, NUSNET ID, Telegram handle, Phone Number and Email must be unique across all persons in the SoCTAssist.
 * The paprameter constraints are listed [here](#Parameter-Constraints).
 </box>